 Safety analysis performed to support SAM should use the best-estimate approach.
 Uncertainties in the analytical prediction of challenges to fission product barriers should be taken into account if the level of knowledge of important severe accident phenomena and physical processes is low and if the associated supporting experimental data are insufficient.

-Necessary computational aids should be identified and developed to assist in the overall success of accident management activities performed by the response organization prior to an actual event.
-These computational aids are typically obtained using simplified assumptions and are often presented graphically.
+Necessary computational aids should be identified and developed to assist in the overall success of accident management activities performed by the response organization prior to an actual

 The results of deterministic severe accident analysis should assist the licensee to: